 San Diego Rental Property Trends

 San Diego continues to experience steady growth in the rental market.
-In fact, in 2017 America’s Finest City is among the top 10 cities for rental growth in the U.S.
+In fact, 2017’s America’s Finest City is among the top 10 cities for rental growth in the U.S.

 The Ultimate Guide to

 Property Management for

 What it Means for San Diegan Property Owners

 Now is a great time to lease property in San Diego.
 According to the San Diego Union-Tribune, the average monthly payment was $1,743 at the start of September 2016.
 That is an 8.4 percent increase from last year—and we don’t expect this to fall.

 Real estate experts attribute the rise in rent to a lack of new housing developments that is putting pressure on the market.
 Even in East County where monthly lease payments are typically affordable, such as El Cajon and La Mesa, the average price has risen to $1,422.